Effects of Soret diffusion on the intrinsic instability of premixed hydrogen/air flames: Nonlinear flame evolution

 The influence of Soret diffusion on flame morphology in the nonlinear regime is examined under lean and stoichiometric conditions, where the flame fronts are highly irregular and exhibit cellular structures of various scales.
 Representative results are shown in Fig.~\ref{fig:contour}, where the nondimensional temperature, $C_T = (T - T_u) / (T_b - T_u)$, is used as the progress variable for visualization.
 Under lean conditions, the TD instability, driven by differential diffusion between species and heat, yields super-adiabatic temperature distributions ($C_{T,\mathrm{max}}>1$), a tendency that is further amplified by Soret diffusion.
 For example, at $\phi$ = 0.5, $C_{T,\mathrm{max}}$ increases from 1.05 to 1.07 when Soret diffusion is included.

 To systematically characterize the flame-front morphology, two distinct spatial scales are defined.
-The first scale captures finger-like, large-scale structures and is quantified by the streamwise separation between the leading and trailing edges of the flame front (i.e., $x_{\max} - x_{\min}$), as annotated in Fig.~\ref{fig:contour}(a2).
+The macro-scale metric ($x_{\max} - x_{\min}$, Fig.~\ref{fig:contour}a2) quantifies the streamwise extent of the flame.
+It essentially measures the elongated finger size under lean conditions (or the DL-driven cusp depth under stoichiometric conditions).
 The second scale captures small-scale cellular structures, with characteristic sizes denoted as $\lambda_\text{cell}$, defined by the arc length between two adjacent curvature minima along the flame front~\cite{berger2019characteristic}.
 The flame front is identified as the isoline of the product mass fraction, $Y_{\mathrm{H_2O}} = Y^*_{\mathrm{H_2O}}$, where $Y^*_{\mathrm{H_2O}}$ is the $\mathrm{H_2O}$ mass fraction at the location of maximum heat release rate in a planar reference flame of the same equivalence ratio.

 As shown in Fig.~\ref{fig:contour}(a2), large finger-like structures appear on the flame front under lean conditions; however, their sizes are substantially reduced when Soret diffusion is included~(see Fig.~\ref{fig:contour}(a1)).
 The temporal evolution of the finger size, with and without Soret diffusion, is depicted in Fig.~\ref{fig:cell_size}(a).
 Quantitatively, the time-averaged finger size, as shown in Fig.~\ref{fig:cell_size}(a1), decreases by approximately one-third with Soret diffusion.
 Meanwhile, the most probable cell size is reduced by approximately 40\% (see Fig.~\ref{fig:cell_size}(b1)).
 For lean hydrogen flames, the Soret effect accelerates the formation and splitting of small-scale wrinkles and hinders their subsequent evolution into large-scale structures by amplifying the influence of preferential diffusion.